jiasong18/Ant-Media-Server-Wiki/HTTP-Forwarding.md

 Http forwarding is when user wants to store files in other storage or wants to lower the strain on the server side.

-Http forwarding is possible  with a few changes on the `AMS-DIR / webapps / {application}(LiveApp or WebRTCAppEE) / WEB-INF / red5-web.properties`.
+Http forwarding is possible  with a few changes on the following file:
+`AMS-DIR / webapps / {application}(LiveApp or WebRTCAppEE) / WEB-INF / red5-web.properties`.

 Add `settings.httpforwarding.extension` to the red5-web.properties file.
 But you need to specify what you want to forward.